s1nderella/opencv-test/README.md

 # opencv-test
-a little project using opencv
+a little projects using opencv